s0riak/pi-led-control/README.md

 ##Usage
 To start pi-led-control execute:

-   python3 ledserver.py
+   python3 ledserver.py [-h] [-n NAME] [-p PORT] [-c CONFIGPATH]

+optional arguments:
+  -h, --help            show this help message and exit -n NAME, --name NAME  the hostname on which pi-led-control is served -p PORT, --port PORT  the port on which pi-led-control is served -c CONFIGPATH, --configPath CONFIGPATH
+                        the path to the config file to be used

-The server is started locally and the UI can be accessed on http://localhost:9000.
+The server is started locally and the UI can be accessed on http://localhost:9000 or the port specified.

 Alternatively you can use an interactive CLI: